GENEMEDICS APP

 Melanotan 1, also known as afamelanotide, is a medication used for the treatment of light-related skin conditions and prevention of skin cancer.
 This peptide is also used for body tanning and can be given through nasal sprays and injections.

 Melanotan 1 primarily increases the process of melanin production known as melanogenesis.
 It does this by binding to the melanocortin 1 receptor (MC1).
-This process reduces sun-damage to the skin exposed to ultraviolet rays and also creates beneficial effects on a broad range of skin-related illnesses.
+This process reduces sun damage to the skin exposed to ultraviolet rays and also creates beneficial effects on a broad range of skin-related illnesses.

 Melanotan 1 side effects are very uncommon.
 There have been some side effects associated with the use of this drug wherein the patient had one of the issues listed below at some point while being on melanotan 1.
 However, these side effects weren’t confirmed to be associated with the treatment and could have been a coincidence and not related to the use of melanotan 1.
 Despite this, it was listed as a side effect associated with melanotan 1 even though these associated side effects are very uncommon.